Car Insurance Payments

 - At the Post Office

-*If you choose to pay monthly with An Post Insurance, you will pay a flat service charge, currently 8%, which will stay the same for the length of the plan.
+*If you choose to pay monthly with An Post Insurance, you will pay a flat service charge, currently 9%, which will stay the same for the length of the plan.

 Our premium payment plan allows you to pay your premium over 10 monthly instalments.
 You can choose to pay your instalments using the following options:

 - BillPay at the Post Office - using cash, cheque or debit card

 - Online at www.billpay.ie